DVSneuro/2025-fmri-class/Lab-6.md

 Set **10 contrasts**.
 Fill based on course materials.

 ![Contrast matrix screenshot](images/lab06_image06.png)
 Select Done.
-A window displaying the model should popup.
+A window displaying the model should pop up.
 The design matrix should look as follow:

 ![Design matrix screenshot](images/lab06_image03.png)

 Close the window
----

 ## Post-Stats Tab

 Leave the default settings.
 Check that they are the same as in the picture below.
 Press Go on the bottom left to run analysis

 ![Figure](images/lab06_image11.png)

 View output: